 - The Distance Learning Advisory Committee addresses matters pertaining to online course

 quality, evaluation, delivery, structure

 - The Distance Learning Policy outlines policy related to online learning;

 - The Online Learning for Students website provides information on what to expect in online classes for students.

 - The Instructional Support team in IT provides technical support to DL faculty, particularly in creating courses

-within the Blackboard Learning Management System and in use of other technology to
+within the Blackboard Learning Management System and in the use of other technology

 - The Centers for Instruction and Technology on each campus, managed by IT, provide computers, specialized software, and locations

 Faculty members at CCRI interested in teaching online can contact the Director of

 Instructional Technology and Online Learning or email email@example.com.